Task-based language teaching: Definition of a task

-A concept, earlier known as the "communicative activity" in 1970s and 80's was later replaced by the term task has since been defined differently by different scholars.
+A concept, earlier known as the "communicative activity" in 1970s and 1980s was later replaced by the term task has since been defined differently by different scholars.
 Willis (1996) has defined a task as a goal based activity involving the use of the learners' existing language resources, that leads to the outcome.
 Examples include playing games, and solving problems and puzzles etc. Ellis (2003) defines a task as a work plan that involves a pragmatic processing of language, using the learners' existing language resources and attention to meaning, and resulting in the completion of an outcome which can be assessed for its communicative function.
 David Nunan (2004) draws upon the definitions given by other experts, of two types of tasks: target tasks and pedagogical tasks.
 Targets tasks refer to doing something outside the classroom and in the real world; whereas pedagogical tasks refer to the tasks students perform inside the classroom and in response to target language input or processing.
 Nunan concludes that target tasks may be non-linguistic.
 He defines pedagogical task as a classroom activity that involves a student to understand and produce the target language while focusing on conveying the meaning and not being too concerned with form.
 On the other hand, Long (1985) defines a task as things people do in everyday life.

 According to Rod Ellis, a task has four main characteristics: